johann2357/nvim-smartbufs/README.md

 * You might want to have all buffers listed somewhere (optional)
   * I use `vim-airline` to have open buffers listed at the top.

-Future work:
-* I might add a simple interface to list and switch to any buffer
-  * Currently, only remaps are the only way to go.

 ### Installation